peyoker/brightnesstoogle/README.md

 *   Improve and refine the dark mode theme.
 *   Enhance the interface for better scaling and layout.
 *   Address minor bug fixes.

+---

+## License
+This project is licensed under the GNU GPL-3.0 License — see the LICENSE file for details.